 - In general, you just feel better about yourself.

 When you change your mindset, all of a sudden saving money is a challenge, a game, instead of drudgery.
-You’ll find that once you start saving, it can become an addition.
-You’ll want to save more and more, and this is one time an addition is a good thing.
+You’ll find that once you start saving, it can become an addiction.
+You’ll want to save more and more, and this is one-time addiction is a good thing.

 Case study: Cindy E. aged 32 is single.
 She has always lived paycheck to paycheck.
 Her parents did as well, so she never really thought much about it.
 She always paid her bills, so she was never too concerned, but then she was lost her job.
 The family-owned business she worked for went out of business, and Cindy found herself flat broke.